robert-solomon12/Employee-Logger/README.md

 # Employee-Logger
-An Employee Application with C.R.U.D.
+An Information Logging Application System with C.R.U.D.
 Functionality connected to a PhP WampServer with MySQL.

 The goal of this Project was to develop a three-tiered Apache, MySQL service Application to demonstrate web and database connectivity using Java and JDBC.
 (For my Distributed Systems Assignment)